 Programmed in ALGOL for

 drawn on a ZUSE-Graphomat Z64.

-The graphic is composed of two motifs: a human figure in two elevations and an architectural structure.
+It is composed of two elements: a human figure in two elevations and an architectural structure.

-The combination of the two motifs is probably the reason why there are more than one year given for the generative process.
-The catalogue »Ex Machina« gives the years 1968-1970, and quotes Georg Nees, by giving the generative credits to the Siemens 2002 computer (probably for the figures).
+**The catalogue »Ex Machina« gives the years 1968-1970, and quotes Georg Nees, by giving the generative credits to the Siemens 2002 computer.